- Our Work

 Ethiopia’s economy is dependent on agriculture, which contributes 43 percent of the GDP and 90 percent of exports.
-However, just 6 percent of land is irrigated, and crop yields from small farms are below regional averages.
+However, just eight percent of land is irrigated, and crop yields from small farms are below regional averages.
 Market linkages are weak, and the use of improved seeds, fertilizers and pesticides remains limited.
 Despite these challenges, agriculture-led economic growth that is linked to improved livelihoods and nutrition can become a long-lasting solution to Ethiopia’s chronic poverty and food insecurity.

-Last updated: May 10, 2013
+Last updated: October 16, 2013